Directors

 akarlamangla@mednet.ucla.edu | more info

 Jung Ki Kim Research Assistant Professor at the USC Leonard Davis School of Gerontology.
-She has received a PhD in Gerontology/Public Policy at the University of Southern California and dual Masters in Gerontology and Social Work.
-Her expertise is in Big data, Social-determinants and disparities, Biodemography.
+She holds a PhD in Gerontology/Public Policy from the University of Southern California and dual master’s degrees in Gerontology and Social Work.
+Her research expertise spans big data analysis, social determinants of health and health disparities, and biodemography, with a focus on understanding how social and demographic factors shape health and aging outcomes.

 jungk@usc.edu | more info